helious/emotion-mirror/CONTRIBUTING.md

 ### Run tests

-Next, you'll want to run the tests using `npm test`.
+Next, you'll want to run the tests using `npm test` and make sure they all pass.
-However, tests have not been currently implemented _yet_.
+Make sure to adjust or add tests based on changes in functionality.
+We currently use [jest](https://jestjs.io/) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) for unit tests.

 ### Format code